 A cell is the basic building unit of any tissue or organ.
-Like other organs, bone is also made up of these smaller units that are arranged to form the structure that we see outward.
+Like other organs, bone is also made up of these smaller units arranged to form the structure we see outward.

-These cells have the function of forming hard and specialized tissues that in turn fulfill the anatomical function of supporting the body and containing some vital organs.
+These cells have the function of forming hard and specialized tissues that, in turn, fulfill the anatomical position of supporting the body and containing some vital organs.

 Origin of bone cells

-The term mesenchymal refers to cells that were deep within the embryo during early development; some of them remain in the bone marrow but do not form blood cells.
-Hematopoietic cells form the liquid part of the bone marrow and some of them circulate with the blood.
+The term mesenchymal refers to cells deep within the embryo during early development; some remain in the bone marrow but do not form blood cells.
+Hematopoietic cells from the liquid part of the bone marrow, and some of them circulate with the blood.

-Bone cells make molecules (usually proteins) that communicate with other cells.
+Bone cells make molecules (usual proteins) that communicate with other cells.